meirmany/365Scores-Assignment/README.md

 # 365Scores-Assignment

-## Detailed explaination can be found on each Task Directory
+## Detailed explanation can be found on each Task Directory

 **Task-1 - Terraform IAC**